Tickmill

 Pros

-- Regulated by FCA, CySEC, FSA
+- Regulated by FCA, CySEC, and FSA

-- Fast execution speeds
+- Fast order execution

-- Diverse range of tradable instruments
+- Wide selection of instruments

-- Negative balance protection for clients
+- Negative balance protection

 Cons

-- No proprietary trading platform
+- No in-house trading platform

-- Higher minimum deposit for VIP accounts
+- Higher minimums for VIP tiers

-- No social or copy trading features
+- No social/copy trading features

 Regulations: FCA (UK), CySEC (Cyprus), FSA (Seychelles), LFSA (Malaysia), FSCA (South Africa)